 From there, we’ll head to a local tenugui shop, where they sell woven hand towels depicting different traditional Japanese scenes.
 These towels are used for many things from wiping your hands to wrapping gifts, tea towels and decorations.

-Your private Tokyo tour will next lead you to one of the eight temples in Ningyocho.
-We’ll visit a shrine where virtue, longevity, learning, and wealth are worshipped.
+Your Tokyo tour will next lead you to one of the eight shrines in Ningyocho.
+We’ll visit a shrine where virtue, longevity, learning and wealth are worshipped.
 You can offer a prayer here, and wash a coin to ensure a prosperous life.

-Once we’ve exhausted Ningyocho, we’ll visit another nearby neighbourhood, Nihonbashi.
+Once we’ve exhausted Ningyocho, we’ll visit another neighbourhood nearby, Nihonbashi.
 The district of Nihonbashi was a hub for merchants during the Edo period.
-Today, it is predominantly a financial district that houses trading firms, and even the Tokyo Stock Exchange.
+Today, it is predominantly a financial district that houses trading firms and even the Tokyo Stock Exchange.
 And although Nihonbashi is very much a modern neighbourhood, it features many traditional Japanese shops hidden in its alleyways and even within its department stores.

-We’ll visit a seaweed shop, as well as an old-fashioned stationery shop that was established in 1946.
+We’ll visit an old-fashioned stationery shop that was established in 1912.
 You’ll get to browse through the display of calligraphy brushes, inks, traditional paints, handmade greeting cards, and little dolls that tie into Japanese wedding and New Year’s customs.

 Please note that this itinerary is subject to change.
 As most of the shops we visit are small, family-owned businesses, they sometimes unexpectedly close or alter their hours for the day.
 In such a case, we'll visit other nearby shops or attractions that still keep with the theme and essence of the tour.

 (If you’d prefer to travel as part of a regular group experience, please book our Cultural Curiosities group tour.)